Limketkai Center: Expansion

 Since its opening in 1991, Limketkai Mall has been under constant renovation and expansion, in order to compete with the national retailers such as SM and Ayala that expand their businesses in the city.

 In 2003, the mall made its general renovation in response to the newly-built SM City Cagayan de Oro (now SM City CDO Uptown).
 The mostly one-storey, open-air shopping center was converted into a two-storey, fully air-conditioned mall.
 The renovated main mall was connected then to Robinsons Big R (now Robinsons Cagayan de Oro) for the convenience of shoppers crossing between the two malls.

-Most recent expansions include the East Concourse Wing, which houses high-end fashion and lifestyle shops.
-Connecting the East Concourse Wing is a value-hypermarket, Shopwise, which has an indoor automated car park on its first level offering 500 slots.
+Most recent expansions include the east concourse Wing, which houses high-end fashion and lifestyle shops.
+Connecting the east concourse wing is a value-hypermarket, Shopwise, which has an indoor automated car park on its first level offering 500 slots.

-The Green Lane, which surrounds the Atrium, is a new expansion for high-end shops connecting the East Concourse to the South Concourse.
-The new glass-clad promenade was built directly above the South Promenade and is lined with trees and plants, and is targeted as an upscale greenbelt corner.
+The green lane, which surrounds the atrium, is a new expansion for high-end shops connecting the east and south concourses.
+The new glass-clad promenade was built directly above the south promenade and is lined with trees and plants, and is targeted as an upscale greenbelt corner.

-The Limketkai Skywalk connects the main mall to other buildings of the complex, such as the newly renovated and expanded Rosario Strip, Limketkai Luxe Hotel, Gateway Tower, and Gateway Park.
+The Limketkai skywalk connects the main mall to other buildings of the complex, such as the newly renovated and expanded Rosario Strip, Limketkai Luxe Hotel, Gateway Tower, and Gateway Park.

-Meanwhile, a four-storey building with leasable space and two basements serving as parking space called Limketkai Mall Module-2 BPO & Cyberpark Building, is now under construction in front of Robinsons Cagayan de Oro.
-This building expansion will be connected then to the mall's North Concourse.
+A four-storey building with leasable space and two basements serving as parking spaces known as Limketkai Mall Module-2 BPO & Cyberpark started construction in 2016.
+This building expansion will be connected then to the mall's north concourse.

-Another multilevel building is said to rise soon at the mall's parking D area between Shell's gasoline station and The Loop showroom.
-This building will be connected to the mall's South Concourse.
+Another multilevel building, now called AllHome, is said to rise soon at the mall's parking D area between Shell's gasoline station and the loop showroom.
+This building will be connected to the mall's south concourse.

 Incidents and controversies

 Rosario Arcade bombing

 A bomb explosion ripped through a row of upscale restaurants at Rosario Arcade on the night of July 26, 2013.
-The bombing killed at least six and injured 48 others, many of whom are members of the Philippine College of Chest Physicians, who were attending their national midyear convention held at nearby Grand Caprice.
+The bombing killed at least six and injured 48 others, many of whom were members of the Philippine College of Chest Physicians, who were attending their national midyear convention held at nearby Grand Caprice.

 Investigations found out that it was the Abu Sayyaf who led the incident and pointed out Renierlo Dongon as the primary suspect of the bombing.
 Dongon had served as a leader of the Khilafa Islamiya and once arrested sometime in 2013 and is connected as well to Abu Sayyaf.

 In the midst of the Bohol clashes, Dongon, along with his wife Supt.
 Maria Cristina Nobleza, was later caught by the authorities on April 23, 2017.